 Get more new year's resolution ideas for creatives by scrolling down.

 Looking for new year's resolution ideas?
-Scroll down for 13 of our suggestions that are specifically for creative folks!
+Scroll down for our list of new year suggestions that are specifically for creative folks!

 1. Make a list and keep track of your goals.
 Studies show that people who write down their goals are more likely to achieve them.
 But while big dreams are nice, tackling them can also feel overwhelming.
 Journals like Ink + Volt and the SELF Journal marry daily productivity with long-term plans to help you move towards your goals each day in a manageable way.